 Frat.
 Rush.
 Rushing.

-For parents of incoming freshman, you have probably started to hear about fraternity rush.
-The way rush is handled for fraternities are radically different than sororities, but I am glad to give you the parent perspective on both (check out our blog on sororities ).
+Do you what Rushing is?
+For parents of incoming freshmen, you have probably started to hear about the fraternity rush.
+The way rush is handled for fraternities is radically different than sororities, but I am glad to give you the parent perspective on both (check out our blog on sororities ).
 Either way, you will not find too many who love the process.
 But like it or not, Greek life does have its advantages, especially at a large college; and kids are probably not going to forgo the rumors about rush if it means not joining.
 So buckle up; the ride can get a bit bumpy.
+Formal 2019 Spring Recruitment begins on January 14.
+Sign up here and get more info on the dates and chapters participating!

 Pledging a frat is fairly similar at most schools, but the first thing I learned about pledging a fraternity at UCF is that it is long.
 Rush formally begins shortly after school begins and ends somewhere around Thanksgiving break.
-Over Summer, frats are looking to meet freshman and do give bids over summer for their fall pledge class.
-Pledging takes place most of their first semester in college.
+Over Summer, frats are looking to meet freshmen and do give bids over summer for their fall pledge class.
+Pledging takes place most of their first semester in college and usually lasts about 2 months depending on the chapter.
 Yes, during their time of adjustment to the workload and freedom; they are also doing silly things like sleeping on the floor of their frat house once a week, running errands for brothers, and doing inane things like writing love letters to the frat sweetheart in alphabet soup letters, washing brother’s cars or doing their dishes, standing outside a sorority house and singing to the girls, writing and performing a short play, playing basketball in a suit and tie, and so on; all of which will somehow prove they are worthy.
 (I hope I haven’t given away any deep secrets here.)
-Sadly, if they cannot keep up with all of this, and their studies – many frats do require a good GPA be maintained – they can be asked to leave.
+Sadly, if they cannot keep up with all of this, and their studies – many frats do require a good GPA to be maintained – they can be asked to leave.
 This can happen at any point during pledging right up until the end, which as you can imagine, is a tremendous let down for him.
-Needless to say, I do not recommend pledging for incoming freshman.
+Needless to say, I do not recommend pledging for incoming freshmen.
 Spring rush is supposedly easier and they have had a little time to adjust to college.

 Sororities better prepare parents for potential disappointment as our daughters may not get the sorority of their choice and may, in turn, be very upset.
 No one prepares us for fraternity rush other than the rumors of hazing and the harshness of how they can get dropped from houses throughout the process.
 It can still be devastating and unfortunately, it does happen.
 Hazing shouldn’t be much of an issue as it is (supposedly) closely monitored.
 There is one frat on campus that was on probation for two years prior to this year for that sort of thing.
-Hopefully, it was a lesson to all and all will be fine in the future.
+Hopefully, it was a lesson to all and all will be fine in the future but something to keep an eye on while rushing a frat.

 Fraternity rush is somewhat disorganized and a bit chaotic.
 A good part of the “meeting and greeting” begins unofficially during the summer.
 Frat brothers proudly wear their letters and have a lot of “social events” going on so boys can sort of just hang-out and get a feel for the different houses.
 At that time boys go from house to house, where they are greeted by brothers who will “interview” them.
 They can spend practically a whole evening, if they choose, at one house and never get to others.
 Some frats only have events that require an invitation, especially towards the end of the week.